RoryCrispin/toroCamAndroid/README.md

 Note:
 Previously we used 10 values in total and even if we didn't want to send anything we'd stil send a 0, so Shutter release would look like this:
 	1,0,0,0,0,0,0,0,0,0!
 This is no longer needed but you may still see it in some of the code until it's all been updated.
-Please don't write any new code with this sytnax as it's inefficient and unnescesery.
+Please don't write any new code with this sytnax as it's inefficient and unnecessary.
 Thanks!

 Guidelines
 ==========
-All work you add to this peoject will be under the same license we're using, 'CreativeCommons Attribution-ShareAlike 3.0 Unported'
+All work you add to this project will be under the same license we're using, 'CreativeCommons Attribution-ShareAlike 3.0 Unported'
 We're currently in the process of cleaning up the Android app which has become a bit of a mess of button1's and unstructured names like 'shutterBmodeSeek' and such.
-If you're pushig new code to the project we expect it to have a solid naming structure with no unnamed or default objects.
+If you're pushing new code to the project we expect it to have a solid naming structure with no unnamed or default objects.
 Other than that we're pretty flex right now.

 License
 =======